 The next post will cover (2) Consider a Declaratory Judgment.

-Jonathan Pollard is a trial lawyer and litigator based in Fort Lauderdale, Florida.
-He focuses his practice on competition, particularly cases involving non-compete, trade secret and antitrust disputes and represents clients in Florida and throughout the country.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale, Florida.
 He is licensed in all Florida federal and state courts and routinely represents clients in Fort Lauderdale, Miami, West Palm Beach, Boca Raton, Fort Myers, Tampa, Orlando, Jacksonville, and Sarasota.
 His office can be reached at 954-332-2380954-332-2380.